nicoleneufeld93/EPWS2425_Neufeld_Leistenschneider/adr.md

 <>---
+# These are optional metadata elements.
+Feel free to remove any of them.
 status: accepted
-date: 16.01.2025
+date: 04.12.2024
 decision-makers: Nicole Neufeld
 ---

-# Entscheidung für Vanilla Code anstelle von React
+# Entscheidung für React als Frontend-Framework

 ## Context and Problem Statement